14Jannan/14Jannan/README.md

 # Hi there, I'm Jannan Harichandran! 👋

-I'm an enthusiastic and aspiring Fullstack Developer currently pursuing a B.Sc.
-(Hons.) in Information Technology at the University of Moratuwa.
-I'm passionate about building impactful software solutions and constantly learning new technologies.
+I'm an enthusiastic Undergraduate Student currently pursuing a B.Sc.
+(Hons.) in Information Technology at the University of Moratuwa, with a keen interest in frontend development.
+I'm passionate about building intuitive and visually appealing user interfaces and continuously learning new technologies.

 ---